algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 - Each issue has to contain labels, the project, the dedicated milestone, and the assigned member.
 - The working version of the project goes into the *Release* branch.
 - Release should be made from the main.
-- The main branch should be updated at least once a day (when the team is in project-time).
+- The main branch should be updated at least once a day (when the team is on project-time).
 - There can't be any direct push to the main.
 The member has to do a pull-request to merge their changes in the main.
 - Only push code that has been tested (working code).